 While understanding SQL and executing efficient queries is crucial, building a complete database requires significant SQL knowledge.
 This is where rapid database builders like Five come into play.

-In Five, you can define your database schema using MySQL, including advanced operations.
-Five provides a MySQL database for your application and generates an automatic UI, making it easier to interact with your data.
+In Five, you can define your database schema using MySQL or an external relational database such as MS SQL Server.
+Five provides a built-in MySQL database for your application, or lets you connect to a data source, including APIs or OData, and generates an automatic web UI, making it easier for businesses to interact with their data.

 With Five, you can create forms, charts, and reports based on your database schema.
 This means you can build interfaces that interact with data fields.